AER Memories of Old

 “It runs great on Linux (with a controller too)!”

 “I forgot to mention this as well, but there are no manual saves in the game.
-There are only 4 checkpoints for you to save, which is fine, but the game sometimes would be buggy and you would not be able to jump or transform, or the loading screen would not load and you have to alt+F4.”
+There's only 4 checkpoints for you to save, which is fine, but the game sometimes would be buggy and you would not be able to jump or transform, or the loading screen would not load and you have to alt+F4.”

 “This game had potential - too bad that it's buggy and I entered the first temple and had to redo it 3 times... unplayable normally...
 I had to take a guide to finish this because no quest log exists.”